Lior86/levered-etf-tracker/README.md

 ## Background

-As a 7-year investor in leveraged ETFs (TQQQ, TNA, UDOW) with a financial background in banking advisory and the Canadian Securities Course (CSC), I built this system to replace manual daily data gathering with a systematic, rules-based framework.
+As a 7-year investor in leveraged ETFs, (with a financial background in banking advisory and the Canadian Securities Course (CSC), I built this system to replace manual daily data gathering with a systematic, rules-based framework.

 **Measurable outcome:** Reduced daily manual data gathering from ~2 hours to under 15 minutes.
 Improved drawdown visibility, enabling a 15% reduction in maximum downside exposure within the first month of use.